bigyanpoudel/react-global-modal/README.md

 ### *React Global Modal - One For All*

-React Global Modal is a lightweight, simple, customizeable and ready to use modal in the global scope in the react project.
+React Global Modal is a lightweight, simple, customizable and ready to use modal in the global scope in the react project.

 [![npm version](https://img.shields.io/npm/v/react-global-modal.svg?style=flat-square)](https://www.npmjs.com/package/react-global-modal)